rectorphp/jack/README.md

 ## 2. Open up next versions

 We know we're behind the latest versions of our dependencies, but where to start?
 Which versions should be force to update first?
-We can get lot of errors if we try to bump wrong end of not.
+We can get lot of errors if we try to bump wrong end of knot.

 Instead, let composer handle it.
 How?
 We open-up package versions to the next version: